jdm79/project1/README.md

-# project1
-First project in the #100daysofSwift from https://github.com/twostraws

 ## An Image Viewer App

 This app has statically loaded images in its bundle which it takes into an array and displays using a table view.